 I am a graduate student in Marriage and Family Therapy.
-When I start seeing clients, I’m going to shove meditation down their throats like I used to shove whole cheesecakes down mine.
+When I start seeing clients, I’m going to shove meditation down their throats like I used to shove whole cheesecakes down mine during my struggle with bulimia.

 The benefits of regular meditation range so wide, there is no reason why anyone shouldn’t be jumping onto the meditation bandwagon.